-In keeping with the theme of this site, these reviews will focus on the plot and the accuracy of the science.
-I will grade these books with a POINTS system I created for this purpose (Plot, Organization, Intelligibility, Novelty, Technology, and Science).
+In keeping with the theme of this site, my reviews will focus on the science behind the fiction.
+I’ve created a POINTS system for this purpose (Plot, Organization, Intelligibility, Novelty, Technology, and Science).
 Each will be given a grade out of 5 with a highest possible score of 30.
 This score has nothing to do with my enjoyment of the novel, but how I rate the individual parameters.
 I will try not to give too many details or spoilers, but it might be necessary on occasion.

 Note: Cover images taken from listings on Amazon.com.